2014 Grand National Review and Result

 Rocky Creek fared best of those towards the head of the weights and this was a fine performance from a handicapping perspective from Paul Nicholls’ eight year old who has time on his side when it comes to improving on this effort in the future.
 He led four out, but seemed to tire under his burden and it may pay to ride him with more restraint next year, although he seemed to relish being in the front rank for much of the contest here.

 2012 Topham winner Chance Du Roy again showed the value of course form over these unique fences by claiming an excellent sixth and capping a great race for trainer Phillip Hobbs (who also saddled Balthazar King) in the process.
-He doesn’t mind more give in the ground, but has yet to prove he stays this far.

 By contrast, both The Package and Prince De Beauchene have had a lot of chances in the race between them and their best days may be behind them now.